 Almost all of the 57 types of equipment are also within the scope of the Machinery Directive 2006/42/EC and both directives address issues arising from noise emissions.
 However, the Machinery Directive focuses on the occupational safety of the operator (amongst other things) and the OND on the overall environmental effects.

 In 2013-2014 the Commission explored the case for a merger between the two directives but concluded that they should remain separate.
 This conclusion was accepted by stakeholders and so a complete revision of the OND will now be undertaken:

 A study was carried out on how the existing limit values for noise might be updated, and also how they might in future be applied to equipment currently not subjected to limits but only to marking.
 The study began in April 2015 and was completed in February 2016:

-A supporting study for an evaluation and impact assessment of Directive 2000/14/EC on noise emission by outdoor equipment is ongoing since May 2017.
+A supporting study for an evaluation and impact assessment of Directive 2000/14/EC on noise emission by outdoor equipment has been ongoing since May 2017.
 The results from this study (to be delivered by the first semester of 2018), as well as previously completed studies, will be used as the basis for the upcoming revision process of EU legislation.
-An online public consultation should be launched in January 2018.
+An online public consultation has been launched on 23 January 2018 and will run until 18 April 2018.